Xi and Putin to meet face-to-face next week, Russian envoy says: state media – KION546

 The expected meeting at the Shanghai Cooperation Organization (SCO) summit would be the first face-to-face between the two leaders, who have established a close relationship, since the Russian invasion of Ukraine earlier this year.

-It would also be the first overseas trip for Xi since the early days of the coronavirus pandemic, as China’s uncompromising zero-Covid stance has significantly limited diplomatic travel for its top officials.
+It would also be the first overseas trip for Xi since the early days of the coronavirus pandemic, and come just weeks before a major political meeting in Beijing, where he is expected to break with tradition and assume a third term in power, cementing his role as China’s most powerful leader in decades.

 The expected meeting next week between Xi and Putin — and the choice of destination for Xi’s first overseas trip — signals the importance of the Russian relationship for China, even in the face of international blow back against Moscow after its unprovoked invasion of Ukraine earlier this year.